-Keyboard shortcuts usually are not as intuitive as point-and-click mouse actions; however, they can be utilized by the novice users in frequently used programs to get to locations much faster than using the mouse.
+Keyboard shortcuts usually are not as intuitive as point-and-click mouse actions.
+However, they can be used by novice users in frequently used programs to get to locations much faster than using the mouse.

-Note: A keyboard shortcut may also be referred to as an accelerator key, access key, hot key, shortcut, or shortcut key.
+A keyboard shortcut may also be called an accelerator key, access key, hot key, shortcut, or shortcut key.

 How to use a keyboard shortcut

-Like most other computer documentation Computer Hope lists keyboard shortcuts with a plus symbol between them indicating that both keys need to be pressed at the same time.
-For example, the keyboard shortcut to select all text is Ctrl+A, which means press and hold down the Ctrl key and press the "A" key at the same time and then let go of both keys.
+Like most other computer documentation Computer Hope lists keyboard shortcuts with a plus symbol between them, indicating that both keys need to be pressed at the same time.
+For example, the keyboard shortcut to select all text is Ctrl+A. To use this shortcut, press and hold down Ctrl, then press A, then let go of both keys.

-Note: Although we follow the above method of showing a keyboard shortcut some documentation may list a shortcut key as ^A instead of Ctrl+A. The caret (^) in front of a letter, number or series of letters and numbers also indicates the Ctrl key.
+Although we follow the method above of showing a keyboard shortcut, some documentation may list a shortcut key as ^A instead of Ctrl+A. The caret (^) in front of a letter, number, or series of letters and numbers also indicates the Ctrl key.

 Function key keyboard shortcuts

-Although most keyboard shortcuts are two or more keys the function keys at the top of your keyboard can also be used by themselves as a shortcut key.
-For example, the F7 key in Microsoft Word and other Microsoft programs is the shortcut key for the Spell Checker.
+Although most keyboard shortcuts are two or more keys, the keyboard's function keys can also be used by themselves as a shortcut key.
+For example, F7 in Microsoft Word and other Microsoft programs is the shortcut key for the spell checker.
 The function keys can also be used with other modifier keys to perform additional functions.
-For example, Shift+F7 (pressing and holding the Shift key while pressing the F7 key) opens a Thesaurus in Microsoft Word.
+Shift+F7 (pressing and holding the Shift key while pressing the F7 key) opens a Thesaurus in Microsoft Word.

 How to identify and learn keyboard shortcuts